pyinstaller/pyinstaller/doc/source/Manual.rst

 supported executable formats.
-Development of UPX appears to have ended in September 2013, at which time it supported most executable formats except for 64-bit binaries for Mac OS X.
+Development of UPX appears to have ended in September 2013, at which time it supported most executable formats except for 64-bit binaries for MacÂ OSÂ X.
 UPX has no effect on those.

 A compressed executable program is wrapped in UPX